 Staff & Coaches

 Steve grew up in the North Metro area and has been coaching youth sports locally and beyond for over 25 years.
 In that time, he has coached hundreds of boys and girls at many levels and in many places.
-Most recently Steve served as the Elite Program Director with the Colorado Ballers where he was a Head Coach and Personal Skills Trainer.
-Prior to that, he spent many years coaching girls on the national level for Colorado Elite as well as founding and coaching for the North Metro Blazer Basketball Club for Boys and Girls.
-Steve has experience coaching locally at every level and in every league.
+Steve has been with the Roughrider program since its conception in 2017.

 Kelly Meek spent 36 years as a high school coach, including 34 as the Head Boys Basketball Coach at Steamboat Springs High School.
 With the Sailors, he won 44 league, district or regional championships, and 20 preseason tournament championships.